 This transcript has been edited for clarity.

-Laura: Hello and welcome to another episode of Risen Motherhood.
-I have my sister-in-law, Emily Jensen here.
-Today, we have another fun special episode for you.
+Laura: Hello, and welcome to another episode of Risen Motherhood.
+I have my sister-in-law, Emily Jensen, here.
+Today, we have another fun, special episode for you.
 I’m going to be talking to Emily about a way that God has changed her perspective and transformed some of her original views.
-It’s sort of an interview show. [laughter] I’m sure I won’t be able to resist talking a little bit and sharing my views but we are talking about being a stay-at-home mom.
+It’s sort of an interview show.
+I’m sure I won’t be able to resist talking a little bit and sharing my views, but we are talking about being a stay-at-home mom.
 One thing I love about motherhood is that as moms, we are all called to the same end goal.
-We are all called to live out motherhood faithfully, in light of the Gospel, and raising our children to know and love the Lord.
-But it looks really different depending on especially what we’ll be focusing on today, is how you spend your time and where it’s spent at.
+We are all called to live out motherhood faithfully in light of the gospel, and raise our children to know and love the Lord.
+But it looks really different.
+What we’ll be focusing on today is how you spend your time.
 We’re really excited because I think Emily has grown and changed in her view in this.
-She is going to be sharing her story about how God’s worked in her heart and how He’s changed her viewpoint.
+She is going to be sharing her story about how God worked in her heart and how he’s changed her viewpoint.
 I think you’ll enjoy hearing, and hopefully, many of you will relate to her and figure out a way to further apply yourself in motherhood.
 Emily, I will let you talk.

 Emily: I’m a little nervous; this is soul-bearing today.